sipg-isr/SmartRetail/README.md

 ### 1. Network camera calibration

 **[`vican`](https://github.com/sipg-isr/vican)** — A primal–dual bipartite pose-graph solver that
-calibrates networks of thousands of cameras from ArUco marker observations in seconds instead of hours, because its cost scales with the number of cameras rather than the number of images.
+calibrates networks of thousands of cameras from ArUco marker observations in seconds instead of hours.
+Its cost scales with the number of cameras rather than the number of images.

 ### 2. Edge computing